Fayazmohammed9985/amazonclone/README.md

 # amazonclone
-it is just a frong page UI of amazon.com website with no functinalities just a practice of html and css
+it is just a front page UI of amazon.com website with no functinalities just a practice of html and css

 ![Preview](screenshot1.png))